African goshawk: Voice

-Distribution
+Distribution and habitat

 From the Western Cape of South Africa north to the southern Democratic Republic of Congo and through east Africa, Somalia to southern Ethiopia, including the islands of Mafia, Unguja (Zanzibar) and Pemba.

-Habitat

-The African goshawk generally occurs in forest and diverse dense woodland in both lowland and montane areas, but it can also be found in riverine and gallery forest, plantations of exotic trees, parks and large gardens.
+It generally occurs in forest and diverse dense woodland in both lowland and montane areas, but it can also be found in riverine and gallery forest, plantations of exotic trees, parks and large gardens.
 It can occur in both moist and dry forest, even in isolated patches.

-Habits
+Behaviour

 The African goshawk typically soars above the canopy in the morning in a display flight involving slow wing beats interspersed with gliding, sometimes so high up that the only sign of the birds is its regular clicking call.
 Its main prey are birds up to the size of hornbills or francolins, but it also feeds on mammals, lizards and sometimes invertebrates.
 It is an ambush hunter, waiting on a perch until the prey is observed then swooping down to catch it.
 Pairs occasionally hunt co-operatively at large congregations of prey, such as bat roosts or weaver colonies.

+Breeding

 The African goshawk is territorial and the typical courtship display is performed by both sexes when they fly together in an undulated flight while calling loudly, sometimes finishing with a steep dive.
 The female builds the nest making a platform of sticks lined with fresh foliage, as well as pine needles, lichen and mistletoe.
-It is normally built on a branch away from the main trunk of a tree, as the species prefers to nest within dense foliage but the nest may also be constructed on top of an old Hadeda ibis nest.
-African Goshawks have also been recorded taking over the nest of a little sparrowhawk (Accipiter minullus) instead of building their own.
+It is normally built on a branch away from the main trunk of a tree, as the species prefers to nest within dense foliage but the nest may also be constructed on top of an old hadeda ibis nest.
+African Goshawks have also been recorded taking over the nest of a little sparrowhawk (Tachyspiza minullus) instead of building their own.
 One to three eggs are laid in July–December, with a peak in September–November and are incubated mainly or solely by the female for about 35–37 days, while the male regularly brings food to her.
 The chicks are fed by both parents, fledging at about 30–35 days old but staying within the vicinity of the nest tree for another six weeks or so before becoming fully independent roughly 1–3 months after leaving the nest.

 The species has been recorded as being preyed on by the black sparrowhawk (Accipiter melanoleuca), the tawny eagle (Aquila rapax), the Cape eagle-owl (Bubo capensis), the lanner falcon (Falco biarmicus) and the peregrine falcon (Falco peregrinus).